skupperproject/refdog/input/commands.md

 A [listener][listener] is a local connection endpoint bound to servers in remote sites.

-Each namespace can contain multiple listener definitions.
+Each site can have multiple listener definitions.

 [listener]: concepts.html#listener